HumanSignal/label-studio/docs/source/guide/scripts.md

 console.log("Plotly is ready");
 ```

-##### `on(eventName, handler)`
+##### `LSI.on(eventName, handler)`

 Subscription to listen to events related to the Label Studio Frontend.
-All handlers added within the framework of this method will be unsubscribed when switching to another annotation.
+Handlers attached/subscribed using this method will be unsubscribed when switching to another annotation.
+Any handlers inside this method should be secured manually.

 For a list of all available events, see our [Frontend reference](frontend_reference#Available-events).